sanjuskm05/sleep-stage-classification-evaluation/README.md

 We have benchmarked our results by training the model using data from fpz-cz and pz-oz channels.
 We have also combined these two channels’ data to compute the evaluation metrics.

+# Licence
+* For academic and non-commercial use only
+* Apache License 2.0